DenisPalnitsky/immu-svn/README.md

 ```

 # Limitations
-- Currently only files with less then 512 caracteres are supported
+- Currently only files with less then 512 characters are supported
 - Not more then 100 files in repository